timraymund/tensorflow_docker/README.md

 After installing tensorflow directly in wsl2 and thinking about [pets versus cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) this seemed like a better alternative, a means to have a consistent, performant environment without spending time with install, update or versioning.
 It also seemed like an easier way to share with others.
 Potentially, it may make it easier to deliver tensorflow-based products.

 ## Background Material
 The [Tensorflow Docker](https://www.tensorflow.org/install/docker) documentation was a good start, useful for making sure things worked.
+(Also worth a look if one wants other base images, for example gpu enabled.)
 The documenation for a composable from [Valohai](https://docs.valohai.com/howto/docker/docker-build-image/) helped while drafting the first Dockerfile for this.
 There are some [interesting ideas](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-2-containerize-it-db0ad7ca35a7) for how to deploy model in docker to support inference which might be useful later.

-Of note, at the moment this is being done with vscode in win10 with Remote-WSL, Docker, Pylance and Python extensions.
+At the moment this is being done with vscode in win10 with Remote-WSL, Docker, Pylance and Python extensions.
 And Tabnine.
+Docker is Docker Desktop 4.3.2 with v2 enabled.
+In wsl2, the distro is Ubuntu 20.04.3.
 This assumes implementation in python.

 ## How to Make This Go
 Instructions for making this work